swordfatih/BRillant/README.md

 # Usage
 When connected, programmers can log in their existing account or create a new account, in which case they need to provide the url of their FTP server.
 After authentification, different actions are possible as installing a new service, updating an existing one, activating or disactivating a service, changing the URL of your FTP server or deleting a service.

 Users are shown the list of active services.
-They can chose one and start using them.
+They can chose one and directly start using them.

+## Service class standards
+Services are following the BRi standard, here are all the conditions.

+* extend bri.ServiceClient
+* not abstract
+* public class
+* have a public constructor (Socket as parameter) without exception
+* its superclass must have a private final Socket field
+* have a public static toStringue() method without exception
+* class' package must be named same as programmer's login